glFusion/analytics/README.md

 For trackers that support custom data fields you can use autotags to capture additional information.

+For trackers that require you to enter the tracking URL, do not add a trailing slash.

 ## Global Configuration
 ### Main Settings
 #### Track Admin Pages?